kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 the reasons above and a `Restoring=False` condition.
 The Pod stays `Pending` and the kubelet retries with backoff, the same as it does for `FailedCreatePodSandBox` or `ImagePullBackOff`; it is not moved to `Failed`.

+**Incompatible node software.** Restore expects the node software to be the same as when the checkpoint was taken: kubelet, container runtime, OCI runtime, CRIU or gVisor, kernel, and device drivers.
+Even on the same node this can change between checkpoint and restore (for example after a CRIU or GPU driver upgrade).
+Kubernetes does not check this itself: the container runtime and CRIU decide whether a checkpoint can be restored, and return an error from `RestorePod` if it cannot.
+The kubelet records that error as a `RestoreFailed` event and a `Restoring=False` condition with the runtime's message, and the Pod stays `Pending` like any other restore failure.
+A runtime may later accept checkpoints from older versions if it is backward compatible.
+To make this detectable, runtimes should record a version for their checkpoint format and the versions of the software the checkpoint depends on (for example the runtime and CRIU versions and the container configuration) in the checkpoint data, and check them on restore.
+Restoring after any of this software has changed is undefined behavior unless the runtime explicitly supports it; the expected practice is to take a new checkpoint after an upgrade.
+Filtering nodes by these versions before scheduling is part of the scheduler follow-up (see [Open Questions](#open-questions)).

 A restore that cannot proceed yet on the node leaves the Pod `Pending` and is retried; it is not failed outright.
 For example, once cross-node transfer lands, the checkpoint data may not be on the